Improved USGI Canteen Set

 The other has pivoting lid to adjust the heat output of the burner.
 These two features are unique to the Trangia, which has

 gained popularity due to its ease of use.
-It is economical, efficient, controllable, clean, odourless and quiet.
+It is economical, efficient, controllable, clean, odorless and quiet.
 Fuel is

 widely available as